pjstockdale/get_data_course_project/README.md

-# Getting and Cleaning Data Course Project
+## README for Getting and Cleaning Data Course Project
-(github repo: get_data_course_project)

 John Hopkins Data Specialization on Coursera
 Getting and Cleaning Data (2015-08-03)

 This is the project repository for the Getting and Cleaning Data class on Coursera

-Author: PJ Stockdale
+Author: PJ Stockdale<br />
-Revision: 2015-08-21
+Revision: 2015-08-21<br />
+github repo: pjstockdale/get_data_course_project

 ### Background